Galaxy growth by merging in the nearby universe: DATA

 \subsection{Velocities for merger rate estimates}

+In this Section, we will estimate the average orbital velocity which will be used to estimate the merger time in Section \ref{mergerrate}.
+Please note that this approximation will induce a large error in the estimate of merger time, because we assume that all close pairs merge under the following orbital velocity which is not true for close pairs in high velocity-dispersion.

-The average orbital velocity for a galaxy from the imaging sample around a more massive red galaxy from the spectroscopic subsample $s$ with average velocity dispersion $\sigma_v$ is very roughly $1.5$ times the velocity dispersion.
+The average orbital velocity for a galaxy from the imaging sample around a more massive red galaxy from the spectroscopic subsample $s$ with average velocity dispersion $\sigma_v$ is very roughly $1.5$ times the velocity dispersion, here we have included the factor of 1.5 to be conservative \citep{Masjedi08a}.
 We estimate the $\sigma_{v}$ with Faber-Jackson relation:

 where $M_s^{red}$ is the mean stellar mass of the red galaxies from spectroscopic subsample $s$.
 We performed a linear fit to the data to obtain $a_1 = -1.588$ and $b_1 = 0.354$ (Figure~\ref{fig:velocity}).
+Please note that the method above will induce a small enough error ($<1 \, \unit{percent}$) into our final result.

 We estimate the average orbital velocity $V_{c}$ for a galaxy from the imaging sample around a more massive blue galaxy from the spectroscopic subsample $s$ with the Tully-Fisher relation: